antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Next to the visual representation, R2 also provides this statistical information in textual format.
  * Hover your mouse over each box to compare the summarizing values of the two groups.

 The two groups clearly show different trends in their expression values of TNF.
 But how do we know whether the group means vary significantly, i.e. by more than random chance allows?
-To answer that question R2 shows you the results of an analysis of variance (ANOVA): you can find the F-value, the test statistic of the ANOVA test, and the p-value of the ANOVA test in the table above the plot.
+To answer that question, R2 shows you the results of an analysis of variance (ANOVA): you can find the F-value, the test statistic of the ANOVA test, and the p-value of the ANOVA test in the table above the plot.

 ---------